Schools of Islamic theology: The Baktāshi ʿaqīdah

 The Bektashi Order is a Sufi order and shares much in common with other Islamic mystical movements, such as the need for an experienced spiritual guide — called a baba in Bektashi parlance — as well as the doctrine of "the four gates that must be traversed": the "Sharia" (religious law), "Tariqah" (the spiritual path), "Haqiqah" (truth), and "Marifa" (true knowledge).

 Bektashis hold that the Qur'an has two levels of meaning: an outer (Zāher ظاهر) and an inner (bāṭen باطن).
 They hold the latter to be superior and eternal and this is reflected in their understanding of both the universe and humanity, which is a view that can also be found in Ismailism and Batiniyya.

 Bektashism is also initiatic and members must traverse various levels or ranks as they progress along the spiritual path to the Reality.
 First level members are called aşıks عاشق.
 They are those who, while not having taken initiation into the order, are nevertheless drawn to it.
 Following initiation (called nasip) one becomes a mühip محب.
 After some time as a mühip, one can take further vows and become a dervish.
 The next level above dervish is that of baba.
 The baba (lit. father) is considered to be the head of a tekke and qualified to give spiritual guidance (irshad إرشاد).
 Above the baba is the rank of halife-baba (or dede, grandfather).
 Traditionally there were twelve of these, the most senior being the dedebaba (great-grandfather).
 The dedebaba was considered to be the highest ranking authority in the Bektashi Order.
 Traditionally the residence of the dedebaba was the Pir Evi (The Saint's Home) which was located in the shrine of Hajji Bektash Wali in the central Anatolian town of Hacıbektaş (Solucakarahüyük).

 Ithnā'ashariyyah

 Twelvers believe in the twelve Shīʿa Imams.
 The twelfth Imam is believed to be in occultation, and will appear again just before the Qiyamah (Islamic view of the Last Judgment).
 The Shia hadiths include the sayings of the Imams.
-Many Muslims criticise the Shia for certain beliefs and practices, including practices such as the Mourning of Muharram (Mätam).
 They are the largest Shia school of thought (93%), predominant in Azerbaijan, Iran, Iraq, Lebanon, and Bahrain and have a significant population in Pakistan, India, Afghanistan, Kuwait and the Eastern province of Saudi Arabia.
 The Twelver Shīʿas are followers of either the Jaf'ari or Batiniyyah madh'habs.